bbfh-dev/bubblellaneous-pack/README.md

 # 🛠️ Building from source

-This pack uses [Beet](https://github.com/mcbeet/beet) Python module, and [rye](https://github.com/mitsuhiko/rye) for project dependency management.

-**Step 1.
-Set up your virtual environment:**

-- Create a virtual environment with the python version from `.python-version` file to ensure the code compiles.
-- Run `pip install -r requirements.lock`.

-**Step 2.
-Build the project:**
+This datapack uses `Go`.
+All pipelines are defined within the `Makefile`.

-- Run `beet build` or `beet watch` to build the project into `dist/` directory.
+1. Run `make build` to build the project.
+2. Run `make format` (optional, requires `jq` to be installed) to format the built project.

 # 🧑‍⚖️ Licensing

-- The project with its python code uses [MIT](https://github.com/bbfh-dev/bubblellaneous-pack/blob/main/LICENSE) license.
+- The project uses [MIT](https://github.com/bbfh-dev/bubblellaneous-pack/blob/main/LICENSE) license.
-- All minecraft assets/code use [CC BY-SA 4.0](https://github.com/bbfh-dev/bubblellaneous-pack/blob/main/src/LICENSE) license.